DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
+### 2022/04/22 v0.780
+- NEW - Added tutorial section in the quest tap to give hints to new players of what to do
+- UI - Reduced size of buff expire notice & only show up when the buff will expire in less then 60 seconds

 ### 2022/04/21 v0.780
 - NEW (Player Suggestion) - Now when critical buffs is about to end an popup will show up so it is less likely the buff accidentally die
 - NEW (Player Suggestion) - Equiping or unequipping items will no loger cause it to unlock automatically